couteiral/couteiral.github.io/_pages/teaching.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>Academic life doesn't offer many pleasures, but one of them is the privilege to organise lectures and tutorials, both at basic level and at the level of current research.</p>
+<p>One of the privileges of working in academia is that I get to teach lectures and talk about my work and the work of others in a regular basis.
+Owing to this I have spent quite a lot of my time talking about artificial intelligence and data science in biochemistry.</p>

 <p>For the past years I have held a Stipendiary Lectureship in Physical and Structural Biochemistry at St Peter's College, University of Oxford.
-I have been invited to give invited lectures at graduate courses at the university (<i>e.g.</i> Data-Driven Approaches to Drug Discovery), summer schools (<i>e.g.</i> the International School of Crystallography, etc.) and business meetings (<i>e.g.</i> internal meetings at Novo Nordisk, the Life Sciences UK meeting organised by Pistoia Alliance, etc.).
+I have been invited to teach at graduate courses at the university (<i>e.g.</i> Data-Driven Approaches to Drug Discovery courses at Centers for Doctoral Training, data science courses at MSc and undergraduate level), summer schools (<i>e.g.</i> the International School of Crystallography, etc.) and business meetings (<i>e.g.</i> internal meetings at Novo Nordisk, the Life Sciences UK meeting organised by Pistoia Alliance, etc.).
 I am also an <a href="https://www.advance-he.ac.uk/fellowship/associate-fellowship">Associate Fellow of the Higher Education Academy</a>.</p>

 <p>You can find some of the materials I produced for these events below:</p>

 <ul>
-<li><a href="">Machine learning for protein structure: the past, the present and some of the future</a>, originally produced for the 58th International School in Crystallography <br>(last updated: March 2023)</li>
+<li><a href="/ai4proteins">Machine learning for protein structure: the past, the present and some of the future</a>, originally produced for the 58th International School in Crystallography <br>(last updated: March 2023)</li>
 <li><a href="">Molecular orbital theory without tears</a></li>
 </ul>